Alejandrokbo/centribal-django/README.md

 python manage.py migrate
 ```

-#### Now you can run the following command to create a superuser for manage the app in your browser.
+#### `optional`  Now you can run the following command to create a superuser for manage the app in your browser.
 - Use the following command to create the superuser
 ```bash
 python manage.py createsuperuser